 We know everyone aspires to own an RV but, in the end, we can’t all afford to own and run an RV, can we?

-Yet, many of us do own a truck and the joy of a truck camper is that it turns the truck we own into an RV-like experience for much less money than buying an RV.
+Yet, many of us do own a truck and the joy of truck campers is that it turns the truck bed we own into an RV-like experience for much less money than buying an RV.

 So, we’ve been out and tested a bunch of truck campers to come up with our picks for the best truck campers of the year.

-If you want to see the world but you can’t afford your own RV just yet, these may come in very handy, indeed.
+If you want to see the world but you can’t afford your own RV just yet, a truck bed camper may come in very handy, indeed.

 One of the most popular brands on the market when it comes to truck campers is Lance Camper.

-They’ve been innovating in this arena for years and it shows when you buy something like the Lance 650.
+They’ve been innovating in this arena for years and it shows when you buy something like the Lance 650 truck bed camper.

 It’s super affordable and built from very lightweight materials.